Skip to content

 Oversized bedrooms can steal space from the kitchen, living room, bathroom, laundry, and storage areas.

-Mistake 4: Not Using Outdoor Living Space
+Mistake 4: Not Adding Outdoor Living Space

 A covered porch can make a small barndominium feel much larger and more enjoyable.